GoDaddy vs. Wix: Hosting and Website Builders Comparison

 In comparison, GoDaddy does provide 24/7 phone support across three departments including sales, technical support and billing questions.
 The automated menu will connect you to a live agent that can assist with questions or issues regarding their services.

 While this is preferable to the limited hours at Wix, phone support is really the only consistent means of contact at GoDaddy.
-Live chat is often unavailable, there is no contact e-mail and ticket support has since been discontinued, leaving a community forum as the only alternative choice.
+That’s a considerable drawback given Siteground and WP-Engine are excelling in all form of customer support.
+With GoDaddy, a major problem is that their live chat is often unavailable, there is no contact e-mail and ticket support has since been discontinued, leaving a community forum as the only alternative choice.

 While these two are quite similar in most aspects, GoDaddy does have easily accessible phone support.
 This is available 24/7 and listed in numerous places on their website, ensuring you can reach an agent at any time.
 This distinction is what ultimately sets them apart from Wix, the ability to reach our hosting provider when it's convenient for us, not during a specific time frame several days a week.

 When it comes to choosing between GoDaddy Website Builder and Wix, which one offers a better package for website construction?

 GoDaddy Website Builder is the king in terms of simplicity, making the process as straightforward as possible.
 They heavily favour convenience above control and don't leave much decision making to the customer.
 You pick a template, fill in a few text boxes and your website is published for the world to see.
 From the start, everything is readily available and a couple of bits of input are all it takes to make it your own.